A retinal blood vessel occlusion, commonly referred to as an ‘eye stroke’ occurs when the blood vessels in the eye become narrowed or blocked.

 An eye stroke is diagnosed during an eye exam.
 Your eye doctor will use specialized tools and imaging devices to obtain a clear view of your inner eye and identify signs of retinal fluid or damage.

 - Optical coherence tomography (OCT) is a digital imaging test that can help your doctor detect the presence of retinal swelling.

 - Fluorescein angiography is used to highlight any blood vessel damage in your retina.
 During this test, a small amount of yellow dye (fluorescein) is injected into a vein in your arm.
 The dye travels through your bloodstream to your eyes.
-A camera then captures images of the retinal arteries as they are highlighted, to facilitate identification of blocked arteries.
+A camera then captures images of the retinal arteries as they are highlighted, to facilitate the identification of blocked arteries.

 - Tonometry is a test that measures the pressure within your eyes to detect the presence of glaucoma— which can cause an eye stroke.

-- Visual acuity tests facilitate identification of a refractive error and measure how well you are able to see, and if your vision has been affected.
+- Visual acuity tests facilitate the identification of a refractive error and measure how well you are able to see, and if your vision has been affected.

 How is an eye stroke treated?

 Eye stroke treatments must be given within a few hours following the onset of symptoms in order to effectively protect your vision and prevent vision loss.

 - Inhalation of a carbon dioxide-oxygen mixture to widen the arteries of the retina

 - Removal of ocular liquid to help the clot pass